 Cordoncillo has been used by the natives of America for thousands of years, and is also known as “the soldier’s grass.”

 The plant is boiled and the water used as an herbal bath or for washing the skin for reducing high fevers.
-It is heated and tied or wrapped around the head and forehead as a poultice for treating headaches.
+They heat it and tie or wrap it around the head and forehead as a poultice to treat headaches.

 The root is diuretic.
-A remedy for uterus pain is derived from the partially cooked root.
+They derive a remedy for uterus pain from the partially cooked root..

 The leaves are anti-inflammatory, anti-neuralgic, sudorific.
 An infusion is used to treat fevers.
 Decoction used in Guyana as a purgative to clean out the uterus.
 In a poultice with oil for bruises and swellings.
 In NW Guyana, leaves are used for abscesses, colds and coughs, haemorrhage, headache, swellings, and for cleaning the womb and tubes.

 Applied externally, the leaves are used in a compress that is applied to the head for a prolonged period of time as an anti-neuralgic.
-The macerated leaves and crushed stem are combined with the leaves of Piper amapaense to make a headache remedy.
-Leaves are mixed with coconut oil or castor oil and rubbed on painful or swollen joints.
-These leaves are used as a poultice on cuts.
-The warmed leaves are applied locally to treat conditions such as hernia pain and arthritis pain.
+They combine the macerated leaves and crushed stem with Piper amapaense leaves to create a headache remedy.
+People mix leaves with coconut oil or castor oil and rub them on painful or swollen joints.
+They use these leaves as a poultice on cuts.
+They apply the warmed leaves locally to treat hernia pain and arthritis pain.

-An essential oil obtained from the leaves is ingested with sugar as a treatment for stomach atony.
+People ingest an essential oil from the leaves with sugar to treat stomach atony.